Budget

 Washington, D.C. – Rep. Adrian Smith (R-NE) released the following statement after President Joe Biden delivered his 2023 State of the Union address:

 August’s Consumer Price Index shows inflation continues to rise.
 Prices for consumer goods have risen across the board – especially necessities like food and shelter.
+Unfortunately, inflation shows no sign of easing, and the National Energy Assistance Directors Association anticipates a 17 percent increase in the average household cost for Americans to heat their homes this winter.

 Recently I joined several of my colleagues at a roundtable hosted by the Energy, Climate, and Conservation (ECC) Task Force to discuss proven solutions to help build resilient communities around our country by, in part, effectively addressing threats of storms, floods, wildfires, droughts, and more.
+Nebraskans have been hit hard by costly and tragic disasters in recent years, and the large wildfires our state has experienced this year require a comprehensive evaluation of our prevention and response policies.

 This month I had plans to spend the August district work period connecting with folks in the Third District to hear their concerns and discuss the challenges Nebraskans face.
 Being called back to Washington for a vote on an ill-conceived, dead-end tax-and-spend package was not on my agenda.